 Nintendo's Miiverse service for Wii U is heading for 3DS, as reconfirmed by the company's president, Satoru Iwata, in an interview with Nikkei (opens in new tab).
 Iwata confidently declared: "Once the Miiverse hits the 3DS, it will be huge.
 Just imagine the possibilities of playing Animal Crossing: New Leaf (opens in new tab) while sharing your experiences on the Miiverse.
 Now that's something!"

 At present, the Miiverse allows Wii U gamers to share screenshots, tips, messages and pictures with other people in special communities attached to each game and has been described in the past by Reggie Fils-Aime as Wii U's Killer App (opens in new tab).
 But Iwata has a bigger vision, planning to eventually make the Miiverse accessible via any internet-enabled device, from PCs to smartphones and tablets, allowing gamers to access the service anywhere they go.
 He said:

 Iwata is keen to differentiate the service from Twitter (and negative comments about Nintendo on it), adding:

-it was full of comments on people’s accomplishments in New Super Mario Bros U and discussing the game itself.”
+“I noticed that there’s been lesser Nintendo talk going on in the Twitterverse.
+Then, I realized that those who always spoke highly of Nintendo were happily doing the same in Miiverse.
+When I checked the Miiverse, it was full of comments on people’s accomplishments in New Super Mario Bros U (opens in new tab) and discussing the game itself.”